- 1. Introduction

 - Low-weight application of glue

 These application systems promote, by their very nature, not only technical benefits but also some interesting environmental improvements.
-The most significant is all about the important water-amount decrease:
+The most significant is about the important decrease of water-amount:

 - The grit is not in suspension and the liquid part does not exist (we are not talking about slurries)